 Robert Jensen is an emeritus professor in the School of Journalism and Media at the University of Texas at Austin and a founding board member of the Third Coast Activist Resource Center.
-He collaborates with the Ecosphere Studies program at The Land Institute, and with New Perennials Publishing and the New Perennials Project at Middlebury College.
+He collaborates with New Perennials Publishing and the New Perennials Project at Middlebury College.

 Jensen joined the UT faculty in 1992 after completing his Ph.D. in media ethics and law in the School of Journalism and Mass Communication at the University of Minnesota.
 Prior to his academic career, he worked as a professional journalist for a decade.
 At UT, Jensen taught undergraduate and graduate courses in media law, ethics, and politics until he retired in 2018.

 In his writing and teaching, Jensen draws on a variety of critical approaches to media and power.
 Much of his work has analyzed pornography and the radical feminist critique of sexuality and men’s violence, and he also has addressed questions of race through a critique of white privilege and institutionalized racism.
 Jensen's recent work has focused on the ecological crises.

 Jensen writes for popular media, both alternative and mainstream.
 His opinion and analytic pieces on such subjects as foreign policy, politics, economics, and ecology have appeared in newspapers, magazines, and web sites all over the world.

 Sign up for an email list to receive articles by Jensen.

 He contributed to local organizing in Austin, TX, through his work with the Third Coast Activist Resource Center, which organized community events about U.S. policy around the world.

 Jensen is co-author, with Wes Jackson, of An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity, published in 2022 by the University of Notre Dame Press.